People love doing it to me:

 Your client will need to be approached in a fashion that will trigger change.
 The “approach” will vary from person to person.
 Over the years, salespeople have learned that high pressure simply created enemies and can destroy the relationship.
-30 years ago various therapeutic styles fell into the category of being confrontational.
-(Direct challenges to the client.)
-These styles might work with a specific individual but overall, they were a miserable failure.
-For the most part confrontation failed.
+Thirty years ago, various therapeutic styles fell into the category of being confrontational (direct challenges to the client).
+Although these styles might work with a specific individual, overall they were a miserable failure.
+For the most part, confrontation failed.

 Think of it this way: Your client will not respond to high pressure if it makes no sense to be pressured.
 A successful person of influence simply doesn’t need one person’s “sale” that badly.
 And it will all show in the approach.